shreyansh-tyagi/java-projects/README.md

 ## *@Override*
 * The @Override annotation indicates that the child class method is over-writing its base class method.
 The @Override annotation can be useful for two reasons.
 It extracts a warning from the compiler if the annotated method doesn't actually override anything.
 It can improve the readability of the source code.

+## *@Service*
+* @Service annotation is used with classes that provide some business functionalities.
+Spring context will autodetect these classes when annotation-based configuration and classpath scanning is used.

+## *@Configuration*
+* @Configuration annotation indicates that a class declares one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime.

+## *@Bean*
+* In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called beans.
+A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.
+* Spring @Bean annotation tells that a method produces a bean to be managed by the Spring container.
+It is a method-level annotation.
+During Java configuration ( @Configuration ), the method is executed and its return value is registered as a bean within a BeanFactory .